terrorizer1980/postman-docs/src/pages/docs/getting-started/installation-and-updates.md

 The Postman agent overcomes the Cross Object Resource Sharing (CORS) limitations of browsers, and facilitates API request sending from your browser version of Postman.
 Once you have the agent installed you will be able to use it with web requests.

 > If you try to send a request and it isn't successful because the agent is not selected, you will see a link in the response area which you can click to switch to the agent and try your request again.
+Read [more about the agent](https://blog.postman.com/introducing-the-postman-agent-send-api-requests-from-your-browser-without-limits/).

 ### Web limitations